-Newer therapies, such as immunotherapy as changed cancer treatment.
-Prior studies revealed that the immunotherapy ipilimumab (helps the immune system to attack and kill cancer cells) is associated with better outcomes in the treatment of melanoma.
+Newer therapies, such as immunotherapy have changed cancer treatment.
+Prior studies revealed that the immunotherapy drug ipilimumab (helps the immune system to attack and kill cancer cells) is associated with better outcomes in the treatment of melanoma.
 T-VEC is a virus that infects and kills cancer cells.
 It is injected directly into the tumor.
 It is not clear if combining ipilimumab with T-VEC (works with the immune system to combat cancer cells) increases the treatment response.

 Methods & findings